Interpreting Deep Neural Networks Through Variable Importance: Methodological Contributions

 \subsection{Motivating Neural Network Architecture}

-Consider a binary classification problem with $n$ observations.
-We have an $n$-dimensional set of labels $\y \in \{0,1\}^n$ and an $n\times p$ design matrix $\X$ with $p$ covariates.
-We assume the following hierarchical network architecture to learn the predicted label for each observation in the data
+In order to make RATE amenable for deep learning, we are required to take a probabilistic view on prediction.
+This is possible by using a Bayesian neural network (BNN).
+In contrast to a ``standard'' neural network, which uses maximum likelihood point-estimates for its parameters, a Bayesian neural network assumes a prior distribution over its weights.
+The posterior probability over the weights, learned during the training phase, can then be used to compute the posterior predictive distribution.
+Once again, we consider a general predictive task with an $n$-dimensional set of response variables and an $n\times p$ design matrix $\X$ with $p$ covariates.
+For this problem, we assume the following hierarchical network architecture to learn the predicted response for each observation in the data

-where $\sigma(\bullet)$ is a sigmoid function, and $\bm{f}$ is an $n$-dimensional vector of smooth latent values or ``logits'' that need to be estimated.
-Here, we use an $n\times k$ matrix $\bH(\btheta)$ to denote the activations from the penultimate layer (which are fixed given a set of inputs and point estimates of the inner layer parameters $\btheta$), $\bw$ is a $k$-dimensional vector of weights at the output layer assumed to follow prior distribution $\pi(\bullet)$, and $\bb$ is an $n$-dimensional vector of the deterministic bias that is produced during the training phase.
+where $\sigma(\cdot)$ is a link function, $\btheta$ is a vector of inner layer weights, and $\bm{f}$ is an $n$-dimensional vector of smooth latent values or ``functions'' that need to be estimated.
+These function values are also known as logits.
+Here, we use $\bH(\btheta)$ to denote an $n\times l$ matrix of activations from the penultimate layer (which are fixed given a set of inputs $\bX$ and point estimates for the inner layer weights $\btheta$), $\bw\sim \pi$ is a $l$-dimensional vector of weights at the output layer assumed to follow prior distribution $\pi$, and $\bb$ is an $n$-dimensional vector of the deterministic bias that is produced during the training phase.

-The structure of Eq.~\eqref{eq:logit-batch} is motivated by the fact that we are most interested in the posterior distribution of the latent variables when computing the effect size analogues and, subsequently, RATE measures.
-To this end, we may logically split the network into three components: (i) an input layer of the original predictor variables, (ii) hidden layers where parameters are deterministically computed, and (iii) the logit layer where the parameters and activations are treated as random variables.
-Since the resulting logits are a linear combination of these components, their joint distribution will be closed-form if the posterior distribution of the weight parameters is also of closed-form.
+The hierarchical structure of Equation \eqref{eq:logit-batch} is motivated by the fact that we are most interested in the posterior distribution of the latent variables when computing the effect size analogues and, subsequently, interpretable RATE measures.
+To this end, we may logically split the network architecture into three key components: \textit{(i)} an input layer of the original predictor variables, \textit{(ii)} hidden layers where parameters are deterministically computed, and \textit{(iii)} the outer layer where the parameters and activations are treated as random variables.
+Since the resulting functions are a linear combination of these components, their joint distribution will be closed-form if the posterior distribution of the weight parameters can also be written in closed-form.
+By restricting that only the weights in the outer layer are random also brings computational benefits during network training as it drastically reduces the number of parameters (versus learning a posterior for every parameter in the network).